-Edwin and Priscilla Miller Property
+Edwin and Priscilla Miller House

 This intriguing curved roof house was constructed for fisherman Edwin Miller and his wife Priscilla.
 A fairly rare style of house, the form is concentrated in Trinity Bay around New and Old Bonaventure.
 Of the five remaining in New Bonaventure, it is the only inhabited house that has maintained the traditional windows and clapboard.